 In Political Rhetoric

-Politicians, in an attempt to connect with voters, have been known to misuse the term by claiming an educational institution as their “Alma Mater” when they did not actually graduate from there.
+Politicians, in an attempt to connect with voters, have been known to misuse the term by claiming an educational institution as their “Alma Mater” when they did not graduate from there.
 This is not only misleading but also undermines the integrity of the term.

 As a Synonym for Educational Background